Photo courtesy of Don Yurewicz

 If you swim, ski, kayak, fish, or boat on Conway Lake you understand how fortunate we are to enjoy such a pristine body of water.
 Monitoring water quality has been one of the chief concerns of the Conway Lake Conservation Association (CLCA) since its inception and is one of the ways we track the health and further our understanding of the lake’s ecosystem.
 The CLCA water quality testing program includes two components:

-1. Lake Samples: In depth measurements are collected by Fred Godbold at five deep lake sites weekly over the course of the summer.
-Test results are compiled by Bob Craycraft at UNH and the report for Conway Lake can be found on-line at the UNH site: https://extension.unh.edu/resource/lakes-lay-monitoring-program-lake-reports.
+1. Lake Samples: In depth measurements are collected by Fred Godbold and Mike Wolf at five deep lake sites weekly over the course of the summer.
+Test results are compiled by Bob Craycraft at UNH and the report for Conway Lake can be found on-line at the UNH site: https://extension.unh.edu/natural-resources/land-conservation-water-resources/lakes-lay-monitoring-program.

 2. Stream Samples: Stream samples are collected in the spring and fall by Maria Gross, Bill Petry, John Edgerton and Don Yurewicz from 14 tributaries that feed into Conway Lake.
 These samples allow us to monitor contributions from individual drainage areas within the greater Conway Lake Watershed.